vespa-engine/documentation/documentation/tutorials/text-search-ml.md

 ```
 where the `yql` and `userQuery` parameters instruct Vespa to return the _id_ of the documents along with the selected _rankfeatures_ defined in the _collect_rank_features_ rank-profile.
 The `hits` parameter is set to 1 because we know there are only one relevant id for each query, so we set Vespa to return only one document in the result set.
 The `recall` parameter allow us to specify the exact document _id_ we want to retrieve.
 The `ranking` parameter specify which _rank_profile_ we want to use and enable the rank features dumping by setting `listFeatures` to `True`.

-Note that the parameter `recall` only works if the document is matched by the query, which is exactly the behavior we want in this case, as discussed in the data collection logic.
+Note that the parameter `recall` only works if the document is matched by the query, which is exactly the behavior we want in this case.
 The `recall` syntax to retrieve one document with id equal to 1 is given by `"recall": "+id:1"` and the syntax to retrieve more than one document, say documents with ids 1 and 2 is given by `"recall": "+(id:1 id:2)"`.

 ### Get random hits